Latent-space variational data assimilation in two-dimensional turbulence: Results

 \subsection{Accuracy of the estimated fields}

-The accuracy of the flow trajectories is compared when the initial flow states are estimated from super-resolution (SR), super-resolution-initialised DA in state space (SR-DA), and DA in latent space (LatentDA).
-Standard state-space DA initialised with a bicubic interpolation (InterpDA) is presented as a benchmark.
+The accuracy of the flow trajectories is compared when the initial flow states are estimated from a single inference of the super-resolution network (SR), super-resolution-initialized DA in state space (SR-DA), and DA in latent space (LatentDA).
+Standard state-space DA initialized with a bicubic interpolation (InterpDA) is presented as a benchmark.
 The evolution of the error,